-Your sponsor is someone that must have the time to commit to your relationship, as regular contact is really important when you are building a bond with each other.
+Your sponsor must have the time to commit to your relationship, as regular contact is really important when building a bond with each other.

-However, your sponsorship is also highly individualized, so the time that is involved in something can significantly vary, depending on your own needs.
+However, your sponsorship is also highly individualized, so the time involved in something can significantly vary, depending on your needs.

-For those that are relatively new to recovery, it can be highly beneficial to have a sponsor that is available most of the time for any questions that you might have and any support that you might need.
+For those who are relatively new to recovery, it can be highly beneficial to have a sponsor who is available most of the time for any questions that you might have and any support that you might need.

 It is almost impossible for someone to be available 24/7, but your sponsor should have the time to help you work through the steps, take your phone calls, and attend meetings with you regularly.

-You should discuss your expectations with any potential sponsor before you advance to ensure that you are both on the same page.
+Before you advance, you should discuss your expectations with any potential sponsor to ensure that you are both on the same page.

 You might also want to consider someone else if your sponsor is already sponsoring multiple people, as they may not have enough time to give you the attention that you need.